 69 Information on whether any jurisdictions within a state will allow voters to cast ballots at any polling location or vote center in their jurisdiction was collected in item Q26 of the 2022 Policy Survey and item Q25 of the 2020 Policy Survey.
-Information on how vote centers operate was collected in item Q26a of the 2022 Policy Survey and item Q25a of the 2020 Policy Survey.
+Information on how vote centers operate was collected in item Q26a of the 2022 Policy Survey and item Q25a of the 2020 Policy Survey and item Q25a of the 2020 Policy Survey.